 Exploring Technology introduces students to a variety of engineering disciplines through classwork and various projects.
 This class is an extension of STEM classes at PJH.
-Focus includes applying the Engineering Design Process to various projects.
-It also includes civil engineering through tower and bridge building.
-Plan reading and construction scheduling are practiced.
-Fundamentals of electric theory and electronics are explored, as well as 3D printing and robotics.
+The focus includes applying the Engineering Design Process through projects.
+It also includes civil engineering through bridge building and technical drawing.
+Computer theory, coding, and 3D printing are addressed as well as the fundamentals of electric theory and electronics are explored.
+Course fee: \$10